£81,995 - £151,995 Price range

 Work has also gone into making the GT-R easier to drive on the limit, but make no mistake – it is still capable of out-cornering cars costing twice the price.

 The GT-R isn’t cheap, but the standard equipment list that includes a high-tech infotainment system, LED headlights, adaptive dampers, active noise cancellation and a Bose audio system is comparable to that of the Porsche 911 Turbo S which has double the price tag, so it’s more of a bargain in the supercar world.
-However, running costs are higher than in rivals and road tax is as expensive as it gets.
+However, running costs are higher than in rivals.

 The previous GT-R was criticised for being too bland inside and Nissan seems to have heard those complaints.
 Now the dashboard is wrapped in soft leather and you can have it in a two-tone black/tan colour scheme should you feel the need to replicate a Ferrari’s inners.